 The ability to perceive and understand God’s blessings comes from Him through the person of the Holy Spirit.
 The Psalmist in Psalm 119:18, “Open my eyes, that I may behold wonderful things from your law.”

 May we receive the gift of sight today, so we can see Him, and “the things which God hath prepared for them that love him”.
-May we also be able to see the any sin in our hearts and repent, so that the work of God can be accomplished within us.
+Where there is sin in our lives, may we be able to see it and repent so that the work of God can be accomplished within us.

 Prayer: Today I pray Ephesians 1:17-18 for God’s servants: That the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints, Amen